module-federation/aegis-host/README.md

 One such capability is port generation.
 In a hexagonal or port-adapter architecture, ports handle I/O between the application and domain layers.
 An **adapter** implements the port ’s interface, facilitating communication with the outside world.
 The framework dynamically imports and binds adapters to ports at runtime.

 A **service** provides an optional layer of abstraction for adapters and usually implements a client library.
-Services allow adapters to be generalized for common integration patterns, whereas a service represents a particular implementation of a pattern.
+When an adapter is written to satisfy a common integration pattern, a service implements a particular instance of that pattern.
 Like ports to adapters, the framework dynamically imports and binds services to adapters at runtime.

 ***